DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-an-invoice-manually.md

 ## Customize the Report Appearance
 Do the following to customize the report and its elements' appearance:

-1. Click the gray area around the design surface to select the report, and in the [Property Grid](../report-designer-tools/ui-panels/property-grid.md), specify the font settings.
+1. Click the gray area around the design surface to select the report, and in the [Properties](../report-designer-tools/ui-panels/properties-panel.md) panel, specify the font settings.
 These settings are distributed to all report elements.

 	![](../../../images/eurd-web-invoice-report-appearance-properties.png)